sarahmaria2002/Happy_time_Alexa_Skill/README.md

 Install dependencies:
 npm install

-Update the X-RapidAPI-Key in the code with your RapidAPI key for the APIs used:
+Update the X-RapidAPI-Key in the code with your RapidAPI key for the APIs used: (make your account in RapidAPI and get the keys if needed)
-Random Facts API: random-facts4.p.rapidapi.com.
+- Random Facts API: random-facts4.p.rapidapi.com.
-Google News API: google-news1.p.rapidapi.com.
+- Google News API: google-news1.p.rapidapi.com.
-Geek Jokes API: geek-jokes.p.rapidapi.com.
+- Geek Jokes API: geek-jokes.p.rapidapi.com.

 Deploy the skill using the Alexa Developer Console or the Alexa Skills Kit Command-Line Interface (ASK CLI).